senafathoni2998/react-cloth-shopping-cart/README.md

 # react-cloth-shopping-cart
-It's small project about add an item to cart using react and react context
+It's small project about add an item to cart using react library and react context

 ## How to start
 1. Clone this repository